-Some students with disabilities whose schools have chosen CBT for testing in their grade level may benefit from using online testing accommodations that change the way the test is displayed to enhance its accessibility for those students.
-Students with learning needs as documented in an Individualized Education Program (IEP) or 504 Plan may require CBT accommodations.
-Please refer to the table on the following page as you consider the online testing accommodations your students may need.
+Some students with disabilities whose schools have chosen CBT for their grade level may benefit from using online testing accommodations that change the way the test is displayed to enhance its accessibility for those students.
+Students with learning needs as documented in an IEP or 504 Plan may require CBT accommodations.
+Please refer to the table below as you consider the online testing accommodations your students may need.

-CBT Accommodation Content Area Notes Answer Masking Tool English Language Arts and Mathematics Reverse Contrast English Language Arts and Mathematics Background Color English Language Arts and Mathematics Initial Page Zoom English Language Arts and Mathematics Text-to-Speech (TTS) English Language Arts directions, passages, questions, and answer choices Mathematics directions, questions, and answer choices Read Aloud (by human) English Language Arts directions, passages, questions, and answer choices Mathematics directions, questions, and answer choices
+CBT Accommodation Content Area Notes Answer Masking Tool English Language Arts and Mathematics Reverse Contrast English Language Arts and Mathematics Background Color English Language Arts and Mathematics Initial Page Zoom English Language Arts and Mathematics Text-to-Speech (TTS) English Language Arts directions, passages, or and answer choices Mathematics directions, questions, and answer Read Aloud (by human) English Language Arts directions, passages, questions, and answer choices Mathematics directions, questions, and answer choices

-Refer to Appendix T, NexteraTM Test Delivery System Computer-Based Testing Accommodations for descriptions of the CBT Accommodations.
-CBT Accommodations must be assigned to students prior to testing by the District Test Coordinator or School Test Coordinator via the NexteraTM administration system.
+Refer to Appendix T: NexteraTM Test Delivery System Computer-Based Testing Accommodations for descriptions of the CBT Accommodations.
+CBT Accommodations must be assigned to students prior to testing by the District Test Coordinator or School Test Coordinator via the NexteraTM Administration System.
 Instructions for assigning CBT Accommodations to students are provided in the section, "To Add or Edit a Student" beginning on page A-55 of Appendix Y.